-Jeff’s Place offers bimonthly open-ended peer support groups for children ages 5-19 and their caregivers who are coping with the death of a meaningful relationship.
-All groups are facilitated by professionally trained volunteers and supervised by a master’s level clinician.
+Jeff’s Place offers open-ended peer support groups, twice monthly, for children ages 5-19 and their caregivers who are coping with the death of a meaningful relationship.
+Each group is facilitated by a professionally trained volunteer and supervised by a master’s level clinician.

 There is no fee charged for participation in our support groups.
-Jeff’s Place is a child-centered, family focused, community-based bereavement program and welcomes all families regardless of race, ethnicity and socioeconomic status.
+Jeff’s Place is a child-centered, family focused, community-based bereavement program and welcomes all families regardless of race, religion, ethnicity, sexual orientation, gender expression and socioeconomic status.

 The Kids Club is specifically designed to meet the needs of our younger children, typically ages 3-8.
-This groups runs bimonthy in the afternoon and uses art, play, and sand tray to explore and express the grieving child’s experience.
-As the children are meeting, the caregivers participate in their own group.
+This groups runs, twice monthly, in the afternoon and uses art, play, and sand tray to explore and express the grieving child’s experience.
+As the children are meeting, caregivers participate in their own group.

-Jeff’s Place offers peer based support groups within the schools to the meet needs of our grieving children.
+Jeff’s Place offers school-based grief support groups.
 We are currently partnered with two schools within the Metrowest community to run groups during the school day.

-Support groups are open to children and teens, ages 3-19, and their adult caregivers who are coping with the death of a meaningful relationship.
-Currently, our program offers support groups for the death of a parent, sibling, and concurrent adults group for parents/guardians.
+Support groups are open to children and teens (ages 3-18), and their adult caregivers who are coping with the death of a meaningful relationship.
+Currently, our program offers support groups for the death of a parent, sibling, and concurrent groups for parents/guardians.
 On average, our families usually wait 3 months or more after a death to start our program.
 However, we have no set time line and families may join our program years after a death.

-For more information, please contact our Program Director, Melissa Kennedy Panto, at firstname.lastname@example.org
+For more information, please contact our Clinical Director, Melissa Kennedy Panto, at firstname.lastname@example.org